Kehom/GodotAddonPack/readme.md

 The specific demo for this addon uses assets:

-- 3 audio tracks by Rafael Klux and downloaded from https://freepd.com
+- 3 audio tracks by Rafael Krux and downloaded from https://freepd.com
 - The texture and the sound effects are by Kenney, https://kenney.nl